Eligible Authorities

 - Endorsement by the urban authority

-You can have a look at the exact questions using our courtesy Application form in MS Word format (only applications submitted via EU Survey are eligible).
+You can have a look at the exact questions using our courtesy Application form available on the call page (only applications submitted via the online application form are eligible).

 Typically, two calls for Peer Reviews open each year: spring and autumn.
-The first call in 2024 was open between 12 March and 30 April 2024.
-A new call for Peer Reviews is envisioned to open in autumn of 2024.
+Make sure you check our website to be informed.
+The new call is expected to be published in the second half of March 2025.

 Work Plan